Steel, Wood, and Honey in Balance

 Generate Random Svertan Names

-Formation: Some of the cities of Svertheim have existed for a millenium, initially united under the first Svertan Theuda, Maghnus Serdheim, who conquered the land, repelling Vandaran raiders and monsters alike.
-Serdheims lineage ruled for centuries before the alliance fell into chaos during a period of intense Vandaran aggression.
-The current alliance of the cities under a single, non-hereditary, authority only occurred a couple hundred years ago, resulting from the rise of the charismatic and powerful Theuda Kurda Sigurd.
+Formation: Some of the cities of Svertheim have existed for a millenium, initially united under the first Svertan Theuda, Maghnus Serdheim, who myth says conquered the land in the wake of the falling Urul Imperium, repelling Vandaran raiders and monsters alike.
+Serdheims lineage ruled for millenia before the alliance fell into chaos during a period of intense Vandaran aggression.
+The current alliance of the cities under a single, non-hereditary, authority only occurred a thousand years ago, resulting from the rise of the charismatic and powerful Theuda Kurda Sigurd.
 Sigurd united the Svertans first by pushing back the alliance of Vandar invaders and then by organizing governance, trade, conquering local aggressors, and reestablishing a common law for the land.

 Vilkappi: ‘Wild Warriors’, a group encompassing both the Vargenar (“Vargr Skin” Wolf-warriors) and the Svinfylking (“Boar Heads”) who wear beast skins into battle.
 Half-mad, hardy, and bloody-minded trance warriors.